indigo-astronomy/indigo/indigo_docs/INDIGO_DEVICE_ACCESS_CONTROL_AND_LOCKING.md

 It is important to note that if the server has no **master token** set, **public devices** can not be locked and no devices can be **protected**, even if they have **device token** set.
 In other words to enable access control on the server, it must have **master token** set.

 On the client the **master token** has no strict dedication.
 It can be used in the following situations:
-- To get exclusive lock of the **public devices** who do not have **device tokens** set on the client.
+- To get exclusive lock of the **public devices** which do not have **device tokens** set on the client.
-- To get high priority access to the devices on the server if it matches the server **master token**.
+- To get high priority access to the devices on the server, if it matches the server **master token**.
 Any client that has the server **master token** can override any exclusive locks or device protection and can control any device.

 ### Device Tokens
 **Device tokens** are shared between the server and the client.
-The client must know the particular device token, set on the server, to be able to control this device, unless the client has the **master token**.
+The client must know the particular device token, set on the server, to be able to control this device, unless the client has the server **master token**.

 It is important to note that **protected devices** can not be exclusively locked.
 Only **public devices** can be locked at connect, if the connection request has *token* attribute set.
 This will set temporary **device token** on the server which will be valid until the device is disconnected.

+If the device is public on the server and has a **device token** set on the client, the client will lock the device upon connect with this token.

 ## INDIGO Device Access Control List